 Managed firewall or dedicated IoT AP — when to upgrade

-Segmentation is one of the highest-impact steps you can take; next, you’ll learn how to shrink the fridge’s attack surface further by disabling unneeded services and tightening app permissions.
+Segmentation is one of the highest-impact steps you can take — next, you’ll learn how to shrink your fridge’s attack surface further by disabling unneeded services and tightening app permissions.

 Minimize Attack Surface: Disable Unneeded Services and Review App Permissions

 Every enabled service or installed app is another door an attacker can try.
-Below are practical, prioritized steps to shrink that surface—what to turn off, what to uninstall, and how to check your phone and network permissions so your fridge only does what you actually need.
+Below are practical, prioritized steps to shrink that surface — what to turn off, what to uninstall, and how to review your phone and network permissions so your fridge only does what you actually need.

 Quick, prioritized checklist (do these first)